This skinny vanilla buttermilk cake is my new absolute favorite cake.

 It’s the first recipe I’ve tried from one of my recent cookbook acquisitions: Enlightened Cakes: More Than 100 Decadently Light Layer Cakes, Bundt Cakes, Cupcakes, Cheesecakes, and More, All with Less Fat and Fewer Calories by Camilla Saulsbury.

-Think of all the ways you can serve a simple wedge of light, yet moist, and delicious vanilla cake:
+Think of all the ways you can serve a simple wedge of light, yet moist, and delicious skinny vanilla buttermilk cake:

 - Plain or with a dusting of confectioners sugar